Neurophilosophy: Representation

 Associativist representations are most often described with connectionist systems.
 In connectionist systems, representations are distributed across all the nodes and connection weights of the system and thus are said to be sub symbolic.
-It is worth noting that a connectionist system is capable of implementing a symbolic system.
+A connectionist system is capable of implementing a symbolic system.
 There are several important aspects of neural nets that suggest that distributed parallel processing provides a better basis for cognitive functions than symbolic processing.
 Firstly, the inspiration for these systems came from the brain itself indicating biological relevance.
 Secondly, these systems are capable of storing content addressable memory, which is far more efficient than memory searches in symbolic systems.
 Thirdly, neural nets are resilient to damage while even minor damage can disable a symbolic system.
 Lastly, soft constraints and generalization when processing novel stimuli allow nets to behave more flexibly than symbolic systems.

 The Churchlands described representation in a connectionist system in terms of state space.
 The content of the system is represented by an n-dimensional vector where the n= the number of nodes in the system and the direction of the vector is determined by the activation pattern of the nodes.
 Fodor rejected this method of representation on the grounds that two different connectionist systems could not have the same content.
-Further mathematical analysis of connectionist system relieved that connectionist systems that could contain similar content could be mapped graphically to reveal clusters of nodes that were important to representing the content.
-Unfortunately for the Churchlands, state space vector comparison was not amenable to this type of analysis.
+Further mathematical analysis of connectionist system revealed that connectionist systems that could contain similar content could be mapped graphically to reveal clusters of nodes that were important to representing the content.
+However, state space vector comparison was not amenable to this type of analysis.
 Recently, Nicholas Shea has offered his own account for content within connectionist systems that employs the concepts developed through cluster analysis.